ryanthtra/prototypes/php_directory_operations/README.md

 			- files: an array of files from the images directory
 		- json_encode the output variable
 		- print the encoded variable
+- make gallery.php
+	- make a JS function: load_files()
+		- Using AJAX, access your get_images.php file, getting the encoded JSON output
+		- Using jQuery DOM Creation
+			- create an image, and set the source appropriately
+			- append the image into a countainer.
+Each image should be a maximum width of 25% of the container.
+			- make a click handler for each image.
+It will do the following:
+				- open a BOOTSTRAP modal
+				- Make the image 100% of the modal's size

+# OPTIONAL

+## Featureset 2
-- make carousel.php
+	- create a file, carousel.php
-	- make a function: load_files()
+	- make a JS function: load_files()
-		- make an ajax call to dir_listing.php to get the list of files
-		- for each file given from dir_listing.php, use jquery to create an image for each file
+		- Using AJAX, access your get_images.php file, getting the encoded JSON output
+		- Using jQuery DOM Creation
+			- create an image, and set the source appropriately
+			- append the image into a countainer.
+			- Each image should be
+				- 100% of the width of the container
+				- positioned absolutely
+				- left and top at 0%
-			- keep an array of each image made, image_array
+			- keep each image in an array: image_array
-			- add a variable to keep track of which image is currently being displayed
+			- add a variable to keep track of which image is currently being displayed.
+By default this should be 0
+	- make JS functions: prev_image and next_image
+		- if next_image is clicked, display the next photo in image_array
+		- if prev_image is clicked, display the previous photo in image_array
 	- make a button, previous, that calls the function prev_image()
 	- make a button, next, that calls the function next_image()
 	- put the previous and next button somewhere where you can click on them, around the image.
 	- create the prev_image and next_image functions.
-		- if next_image is clicked, display the next photo in image_array
-		- if prev_image is clicked, display the previous photo in image_array

-## Prototype 3 (extra credit)
+## Featureset 3 (extra credit)
 - in carousel.php
 	- put all images into a container, "image_container"
 		- make that container the size of the images (800x600 in this case)